shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 - Integrate Cognito in API gateway

 ## Authentication
-- The API is secured using Amazon Cognito.
+- APIs are secured using Amazon Cognito.
 - Only users with valid tokens can access the endpoint.
 - Tokens must be passed in the Authorization header as: Authorization: <your-token>